Boundary Layers of Accretion Disks: Wave-Driven Transport and Disk Evolution: Description of the numerical data set

 \section{Description of the numerical data set}

 Our present study is based on the data produced by a set of 2D simulations (39 runs in total) presented in \citetalias{Coleman2021}.
 These runs used \athena \citep{athena} to solve hydrodynamic equations with the globally isothermal equation of state (EOS), i.e. $P=\Sigma c_s^2$ for a constant sound speed $c_s$, where $P$ is the vertically integrated pressure and $\Sigma$ is the surface density.
-Magnetic fields and disk self-gravity have been ignored, {and the accretor was initially non-spinning}.
+Magnetic fields and disc self-gravity have been ignored, {and the accretor was initially non-spinning}.

 These simulations are set in polar $r-\phi$ coordinates, with the azimuthal coordinate covering full $2\pi$.
-In the radial direction the simulation domain starts below the stellar radius $R_\star$ and extends in the disk out to $4R_\star$.
+In the radial direction the simulation domain starts below the stellar radius $R_\star$ (at $R=(0.608-0.933)R_\star$, depending on $\M$) and extends in the disc out to $4R_\star$, see \citetalias{Coleman2021}.
+It is important that our simulation domain includes not only the disc and the BL, but also the outer layers of the star to a depth of several hydrostatic scale heights.
+We apply the "do nothing" boundary conditions (i.e. maintain fluid variables at their initial values) at both radial boundaries.
 The radial grid is uniformly spaced in $\log r$ to increase resolution in the vicinity of the BL.
 Simulations were run for every integer value of $\M$ in the interval $5\le \M\le 15$.
 For three values of $\M=6,9,12$ we run multiple simulations with the different forms of the initial noise spectrum (triggering sonic instability in the BL) and numerical resolution, to test their impact on the outcomes.

 A distinctive feature of our simulations is their detailed, purpose-built, real-time analysis.
 They employed a high-cadence sampling of the outputs, allowing a highly informative analysis of the outputs to be performed.
 In particular, we ran on-the-fly fast-Fourier transforms (FFTs) of various fluid variables, giving us new, previously unobtainable diagnostic capabilities.
 This allowed us to detect and characterize a number of different modes present in the system, with their distinct azimuthal wavenumbers $m$ and pattern speeds $\Omega_P$, at every moment of time.
 The ability to automatically detect and analyze different modes present in the system is an important improvement of the study presented in \citetalias{Coleman2021} compared to the existing works.